BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

    lineage marker for clustering the cells should be set to ‘type’.
    Finally, antigens that you wish to use as indications of the state of a given cell type, or if you want to do statistics on any antigen’s expression after clustering, you set to ‘state’.
+This convention is inherited / borrowed from :ref:`CATALYST <Links>`.

-For the second (metadata) table, there are again two column that can be edited, ‘patient_id’ and ‘condition’, but instead of assigning values to the antigens in the dataset, we are assigning values to the images / regions of interest / individual FCS files in the dataset:
+For the second (metadata) table, there are again two columns that can be edited, ‘patient_id’ and ‘condition’, but instead of assigning values to the antigens in the dataset, we are assigning values to the images / regions of interest / individual FCS files in the dataset: